24-hour Rescue

 General information

-If you’re interested in becoming a wildlife carer, come along to our introductory training.
+If you’re interested in becoming a wildlife carer, please register your interest for our next introductory training.
 This workshop introduces the common species of animals that come into care and why.
 New members will learn basic rescue methods for wallabies and kangaroos, birds, possums, echidnas and reptiles.
 At the end of the day you will have an understanding of NRWC’s structure and the part we play in the community.
 You will also know which of the varied and interesting roles is right for you!

 Introduction to Rescue & Rehabilitation of Native Wildlife